 1. Area 52

-Area 52 stems from California and specializes in high-quality delta-8 THC products from the pure distillate.
+Area 52 stems from Nevada and specializes in high-quality delta-8 THC products from the pure distillate.
 The company’s line-up includes tinctures, vape carts, gummies, honey sticks, and pre-rolled joints.

 These products are quite potent, packing between 25–40 mg of delta-8 THC per serving, depending on the selected option.
 They’re also rich in terpenes, which contribute to the entourage effect and drive the effects of delta-8 THC in different directions depending on the blend.